-You may be shocked to learn that there are different kinds of cholesterol that move throughout your body.
-Even though we tend to make general statements like “cholesterol is bad”, your body needs balanced levels of “good” cholesterol to produce reproductive hormones and digestive bile as well as repair damaged tissue.
+Different kinds of cholesterol move throughout your body.
+Even though we tend to make general statements like “cholesterol is bad,” your body needs balanced levels of good cholesterol to produce reproductive hormones and digestive bile and repair damaged tissue.
 So, not all cholesterol is created equal, but how can you know which is the right type?
-The two kinds of cholesterol include:

 - LDL (low-density lipoprotein): Often referred to as “bad cholesterol”.
 High levels of LDL cholesterol raise your risk for heart disease, peripheral artery disease (PAD), and stroke by accumulating on the walls and blocking passageways for blood to travel.
 The majority of cholesterol in your bloodstream is LDL.
-Foods that have high levels of saturated fat and salt, as well as processed foods can increase your LDL levels.
+Foods with high levels of saturated fat, salt, and processed foods can increase your LDL levels.

 - HDL (high-density lipoprotein): Also known as “good cholesterol”.
 These lipoproteins are able to absorb excess cholesterol and carry it to the liver.
 The liver does its job and cleanses it from the body.
-Having increased levels of HDL cholesterol can lower your risk for heart disease, PAD, and stroke.
-Eating foods like olive oil, legumes, fish, etc. as well as losing weight and exercising regularly can raise your HDL levels.
+Increased HDL cholesterol levels can lower your heart disease, PAD, and stroke risk.
+Eating foods like olive oil, legumes, fish, etc., losing weight, and exercising regularly can raise your HDL levels.

 Estrogen and Cholesterol

-Estrogen production and reduction is closely related to different stages of a woman’s life: puberty, pregnancy, perimenopause, as well as menopause.
-Similarly, how much estrogen your body is producing influences fibroid growth.
+Estrogen production and reduction is closely related to different stages of a woman’s life: puberty, pregnancy, perimenopause, and menopause.
+Similarly, how much estrogen your body produces influences fibroid growth.
 Unbalanced estrogen levels caused by puberty, pregnancy, perimenopause, genetics, weight, and other lifestyle factors are theorized to cause fibroids to develop.

-Both estrogen and cholesterol are important levels that need to be understood and managed.
+Both estrogen and cholesterol are important levels that must be understood and managed.
 Talk to your doctor if you think you may have elevated numbers.

 Menopause and High Cholesterol Levels

-As we mentioned above, new studies suggest that women living with fibroids have low LDL cholesterol levels, which is known to protect against heart attacks and strokes.
+As we mentioned above, new studies suggest that women living with fibroids have low LDL cholesterol levels, which are known to protect against heart attacks and strokes.